How to Sharpen Kitchen Knives at Home

 6

-Step 6: Finish with a leather strop
+Step 6: Maintain with a honing rod between sharpenings

 Discussion for this step